 **All positions are four colour

-Faircount Media Group is a leading international government and military publisher with offices in Australia, the United States and the UK.
-The company publishes periodicals and special editions for government and military customers including: the Royal Australian Navy, the Defence Science and Technology Group (DST), the Royal New Zealand Navy, the Royal Australian Regiment, plus many others.
-Faircount also produces publications in vertical markets such as infrastructure, agriculture, healthcare, and disability to name a few.
+Faircount Media Group is a leading international military publisher with offices in Australia, the United States and the UK.
+The company publishes periodicals and special editions for government and military customers including: the Royal Australian Navy, the Royal New Zealand Navy, the Royal Australian Regiment, Canadian Air Force, Canadian Navy, Royal Navy, United States Navy, U.S. Army Corps of Engineers, U.S. Army Materiel Command, U.S. Coast Guard, U.S. Marine Corps, and NASA plus many others.
 By combining high quality design, peer-reviewed editorial from subject matter experts, and targeted circulation, the company has used this winning formula to establish itself as a key player in the field.

 RECEIVE A COPY